- Gabon is a Sovereign State on the west coast of Africa.

 - The international dialling code for Gabon is +241.

-Do you know any fun or interesting facts about Gabon that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Gabon?
+Share them in the comments below!